iotaledger/bee-rfcs/text/0000-bee-model-crate/0000-bee-model-crate.md

 | **attachment_timestamp_upperbound**  |  *not specified* | 9 trytes |
 | **nonce**  | is the Proof-of-Work nonce of the transaction | 27 trytes |

 As reflected in the table, each field is of constant length.
-Totally, one transaction consists of **2673 trytes**.
+Totally, one transaction consists of **2673 trytes** (**8019 trits**).

+Transactions are classified as unique.
+Each transaction is identified by its hash, the transaction hash, which includes all fields of a transaction.
+Note, the transaction hash is not part of the transaction.

+Once a transaction is built, it can be identified by its transaction hash.
+Manipulating a transaction afterwards would result in the hash no longer matching the transaction, which is more like creating a new transaction.
-Transactions should not be **modifiable** after construction.
-Transaction fields therefore only should be accessible by getter functions.
+Therefore, transactions should **not be modifiable** after construction.
+Transaction fields should be only accessible by getter functions.

 ## Exposed Interface